 - We want the Greenstone library to be accessible to the Open Archives Validator, however URLs that use localhost can only be accessed locally.
 Therefore, if your Greenstone server runs on localhost (as it does by default), then you will need to edit the tomcat.server property of your Greenstone installation's top-level file build.properties and set this property to your domain name or your machine's IP address.

-- Restart the Greenstone 3 server if it was running.
+- Start up the Greenstone 3 server application, or quit and relaunch it if it was running.
 Otherwise, go to Start → Greenstone → Greenstone3 Server to start up the server.
 When the library home page opens in your browser, change the library suffix in the URL to oaiserver, which is the baseURL of your OAI Server and would be of the form http://domain/greenstone3/oaiserver.
 Copy this URL and visit http://www.openarchives.org/Register/ValidateSite.

 - The Open Archives Validator page will request the URL to your Greenstone OAI server.
 Paste the URL you have in your copy buffer into the field provided for this, and press the Validate baseURL button to start running the tests.
 You will be told to check the adminEmail address you provided to continue the remaining tests and to get the validation report.If the validator does not recognise the URL, make sure you have given the full domain of your host machine rather than just the host name.
 If that URL is still not accepted, visit the oaiserver.cgi?verb=Identify page again and check this works.
 If it doesn't, it may be that your machine is not set up to be accessible to outside networks.
 Check your proxy settings, make sure you've set up port forwarding and that your firewall is not interfering.